trainline/react-skeletor/Documentation.md

 ### createSkeletonProvider
-High Order Function which define the loading state of your app and inject the dummy data to your children components.
+High Order Function which defines the loading state of your app and inject the dummy data to your children components.

 #### Signature
 ```ts